 In the small amount I’ve been able to read about Nikolet Vasia there has been no mention of this monumental (in more ways than one) piece of art.
 Why not when it’s a masterpiece is a mystery to me.
 At least it hasn’t undergone any State sponsored vandalism as has the mosaic in Skanderbeg Square in Tirana.

-Unlike most Martyrs’ Cemeteries throughout the country there are no graves here, rather the bodies have been placed in niches in the wall of the curved colonnade, up the stairs from the mosaic.
-There’s a small platform which looks out over the gardens and would be the place where official commemorative events would take place.
+Unlike most Martyrs’ Cemeteries throughout the country there are no graves here, rather there are niches in the wall of the curved colonnade, up the steps from the mosaic.
+There’s a small platform which looks out over the gardens and would be the place where official commemorative events would have taken place.

 Above the colonnade is a stylised flag tied to rifle with bayonet attached.
 In large letters are the two words Lavdi Dëshmorëve – Glory to the Martyrs.
 The letters and the decoration are made of metal.

 In the centre of the colonnade, with a background of yellow, stone slabs, is bust of an unnamed female partisan on a rectangular plinth.
 To her left is a marble plaque with gold lettering:

 Lavdi të përjetëshme dëshmorëve tanë të rënë në fushën e nderit për çlirimin e atdheut tonë të dashur.

 Eternal glory to our martyrs who fell on the field of honour for the liberation of our beloved motherland.